LearningCChang/league-of-legends-analysis/README.md

 ></iframe>

 This histogram shows the distribution of team kills per minute (KPM) across all games.
-A key trend we observed is tat most games have a KPM between 0.2 and 0.6, with the peak between 0.3 and 0.4.
+A key trend we observed is that most games have a KPM between 0.2 and 0.6, with the peak between 0.3 and 0.4.
 The histogram is right-skewed, with some exceptionally aggressive games, where the kpm is greater than 1.0.
-This metric is important for our analysis since it helps us undestand the pace of the game and team aggression levels during the game, which may correlate to whether or not teams can secure the first mid-tower in their games.
+This metric is important for our analysis since it helps us undestand the pace of the game and team aggression levels during the game, which may correlate to whether or not teams can secure a victory in their game.

 ### Bivariate Analysis
 <iframe